 The next steps of this process got a little trickier, as by now everything was truly our own design.
 And, before trying to assemble everything, we only had an idea if it would work.
 Here is where we find out if we were right, and whether our measurements and planning would all come together.
 Or not.

-In the next installment, we will cover how this process went, with pictures for most steps.
+In the next installment, we will cover how this process went.
 Be sure to click through to each part and get the whole story!
 Here’s a link to Part Nine.